GuidanceMantras/GuidanceMantras/README.md

 - Social life helps you to know the value of relationships trust, value of life
 - Please engage with people everyday
-### Mind and Manasu and Soul
-- Keep your mind pure and negative free
-- Mind/Manasu helps you in your thoughts either positive/negative
-- Manasu always should be pure
-- Read about manasu/mind here https://www.quora.com/What-do-we-call-Manasu-in-English
-- Mind/Manasu control your thoughts
-- Sould should always be pure and free of negative thoughts
-### Chain of effects in life
-- will be added with diagram

-### Discipline and Persistance
-- Drink One glass of water(hot/cold) after wake up everyday
--
 ### Personality
 - Teach your kids how to respect girls and women
 - Learn to respect girls and women